-Students enrolling in a class for credit may choose to change that registration to audit before the end of the sixth week of the semester.
+Students enrolling in a class for credit may choose to change that registration to audit before the end of the sixth week of the semester (third week of summer session.)
 A change from audit to credit must be completed by the end of the first week of classes.
 Credit by examination is not available for any student who has audited the course.